Jersey publishes proposals for possible assisted dying law

 Earlier this month, Sir Keir Starmer said he is “committed” to allowing a vote on legalising assisted dying should Labour win the general election.

-Downing Street has previously said it would be up to Parliament whether or not to again debate legalising assisted dying.
+Downing Street has previously said it would be up to Parliament whether to again debate legalising assisted dying.

+Sarah Wootton, chief executive of Dignity in Dying, said publication of the proposals is “a step closer to some terminally ill Britons having meaningful choice over their death”.

+She said the Jersey Government “must be applauded for its leadership on this historic issue”.